What is muscular recovery and why is it important?

 - Sleep: One of the most important factors when it comes to recovery.
 Sleep is important because it allows our central nervous system (CNS) to recover.
 Our CNS plays a major role when it comes to muscular contractions and much more.
 Our bodies also produce some of the most important hormones such as cortisol and testosterone which play important roles in protein synthesis.

 - Supplementation: An easy way to optimize recover can be through supplementation.
 A protein supplement such as our Everyday Protein can allow one to get adequate protein post workout to start the recovery process.
 Everyday protein can also be used at any time during an off day, as we had briefly discussed above, recovery is a process that occurs even on days your are not physically active so it's important to keep the proper nutrition coming in.
-Another two supplements that can aid with recover are Everyday Multi and Everyday Omega.
-Everyday Multi is great because it can replenish the vast majority of water soluble vitamins that may have been excreted throughout an intense workout!
-It can also provide some vitamins that may be missing due to diet restrictions/limitations.
-It's also a must have staple in everyones supplement stack.
-Secondly Everyday Omega complements Everyday Multi quite well due to the fact that these provide a healthy source of fat.
+Another two supplements that can aid with recovery are Everyday Turmeric and Everyday Omega.
+Everyday Turmeric is great because it aids in combating joint pain & reduces inflammation!
+Secondly, Everyday Omega complements Everyday Turmeric quite well due to the fact that these provide a healthy source of fat.
 Fat is beneficial for two reasons in this particular case, they will aid in the absorption of the fat soluble vitamins and they will help with hormone secretion (this will aid in recovery).

 These are EE's five basic tips to optimize recovery!
 We are aware that there are more ways, but optimizing these are a great start and will do you wonders in terms of taking your performance and physique to the next level.